Skip to main content

 1

-Start with the chooser
+Start with the China guide

 2

-Once you have a direction or rough route, review pace, transfer pressure, comfort, and scenic fit before money starts locking things in.
+Once you have a direction or rough route, review pace, transfer pressure, comfort, photos, and scenic fit before money starts locking things in.

-Open the route check
+Open the route library

 3